Effective Multimedia Teaching

 The major reason multimedia is sometimes unsuccessful, is highlighted by Mayer (2009) “each channel has a limited capacity”.
 This is supported by John Sweller’s (1998) previous research on cognitive load theory which describes “the need to apply sound instructional design principles based on our knowledge of the brain and memory”.

-Back in the day of lecturers with traditional blackboards students relied on their auditory learning style and the odd visual cue on the blackboard and if he/she was a good teacher the odd gesture (principle number 12 (Mayers 2009)).
+Back in the day of lecturers with traditional blackboards, students relied on their auditory learning style and the odd visual cue on the blackboard, and if he/she was a good teacher the odd gesture (principle number 12 (Mayers 2009)).

 Now we are supporting our teaching with PowerPoints, animations, videos, audio, subtitles and more.
-This is a fantastic development but as I have witnessed from my teaching and observation of others sometimes the use of multimedia can overwhelm the learners and be a distraction to their learning rather than an enhancement.
+This is a fantastic development but as I have witnessed from my teaching and observation of others, sometimes the use of multimedia can overwhelm the learners and be a distraction to their learning rather than an enhancement.

 Mayers (2009) classic principles gives clear direction to how multimedia should be used.

-The have selected the following 5 key principles to apply to my teaching:
+I have selected the following 5 key principles to apply to my teaching:

 Principle #2 Redundancy– does a video really need video + subtitles + audio, too many visual simulations.

 Principle #3 Coherence– Remove irreverent material such as PowerPoint backgrounds which distract from the students learning.

 Principle #4 Signalling & cueing– give graphic emphasis by highlighting keywords in italic, bold or zoom.

 Principle #11 Voice – this is important as I have a British accent which is often understood in New Zealand, but I need to slow down my speaking as most of my students are international.
 This is especially important when I’m doing a video or webinar.